Hardness-dependent quantum adiabatic schedules for the maximum-independent-set problem: Graph datasets and numerical implementation

-\paragraph*{Blockade subspace} Besides the above-mentioned implementation aspects, a crucial ingredient is the correct use of the blockade subspace: when the interaction energy between Rydberg states is much larger than the Rabi strength, the exact dynamics in the full Hilbert space is well approximated by the dynamics in the subspace where only one Rydberg excitation is allowed between nearby atoms \cite{BloqadeSubspace2024}.
-In numerical simulations, the states $\ket{11}_{ij}$ are therefore neglected if the distance between $i$ and $j$ is smaller than a given subspace radius $\Rs$, which results in much faster computations.
-The default setting in most programs is $\Rs = \Rb$, so that the quantum evolution is restricted to the independent sets in unit disk graphs.
-However, this approximation is too coarse to get accurate results, see Fig.~\ref{fig:numerical_subspace}: neglecting the states $\ket{11}$ for next-nearest neighbors (extremities of a diagonal) leads to success probabilities that are overestimated by up to 50\%.
-Therefore, it is crucial to simulate either the full Hilbert space or the blockade subspace where only nearest neighbor Rydberg states are neglected.
+Besides the above-mentioned implementation aspects, a crucial ingredient is the correct use of the blockade subspace: when the interaction energy between Rydberg states is much larger than the Rabi strength, the exact dynamics in the full Hilbert space is well approximated by the dynamics in the subspace where only one Rydberg excitation is allowed between nearby atoms \cite{BloqadeSubspace2024}.
+In numerical simulations, the states $\ket{11}_{ij}$ are therefore ignored if the distance between $i$ and $j$ is smaller than a given subspace radius $\Rs$, which results in much faster computations.
+The default setting in most programs is $\Rs = \Rb$, so the quantum evolution is restricted to the independent sets in unit disk graphs.
+However, this approximation is too coarse to get accurate results\textemdash see Fig.~\ref{fig:numerical_subspace}: ignoring the states $\ket{11}$ for next-nearest neighbors (extremities of a diagonal) leads to success probabilities that are overestimated by up to 50\%.
+Therefore, it is crucial to simulate either the full Hilbert space or the blockade subspace where only nearest-neighbor Rydberg states are ignored.